 5. Stick with an evening routine.

-It helps to stick with a regimen because consistency is key.
-Also, remember that your routine starts way before bedtime, and it should include everything we’ve talked about thus far, ie. don’t exercise 2-3 hours before bedtime, no caffeine after 3PM (or 6 hours before), and so on and so forth.
+It helps to stick with a regimen because consistency is key, at least from my experience.
+Also, remember that your routine starts way before bedtime, and it should include everything we’ve talked about thus far, ie. don’t exercise 2-3 hours before bedtime, no caffeine after 4PM (or 6 hours before), and so on and so forth.
 Be strict about your schedule, and try to go to bed at the same time every night to reinforce your body’s sleep-wake cycle.